hridaewcca/cca-programming-electronics-spring-2018/hw/week8.md

 ### Homework 8 (due Monday, March 26, 2018)

-In this assignemnt, you'll practice building circuits on your breadboard from a schematic, and then you'll exercise your creative skills to build a set of status notifications using just a single pixel -- one LED!
+In this assignment, you'll practice building circuits on your breadboard from a schematic, and then you'll exercise your creative skills to build a set of status notifications using just a single pixel -- one LED!

 Before you start writing any code, **make sure to browse through the [Arduino reference](https://www.arduino.cc/reference/en/) to see what functionality is available to you!**